 Roy Thomson Hall is located at 60 Simcoe St (at King St W on the southwest corner) in the Entertainment District of downtown Toronto.

-The Modern style building, on 2.5 acres of land, was designed by Arthur Erickson, a prominent Canadian architect, and author.
+The Modern style building, which sits on 2.5 acres of land, was designed by Arthur Erickson, a prominent Canadian architect and author.
 This was in association with the Toronto architectural firm of Mathers and Haldenby.
-To ensure there was accessibility for disabled patrons and performers, violin virtuoso Itzhak Perlman was a special advisor to the architects.
+To ensure accessibility for disabled patrons and performers, violin virtuoso Itzhak Perlman was a special advisor to the architects.

 Roy Thomson Hall is constructed of steel and concrete and is covered by a multi-paned glass roof.
 The triangular and diamond-shaped glass is divided by glazing bars and braced by a steel-tube frame.
-The 30,000 square foot auditorium has seating for over 2,600.
-The concert hall received heritage status in 2001.
+By day the glass becomes reflective, and by night, it’s transparent.

 Acoustical Renovation of Roy Thomson Hall